 8. Finger Tracing

 It is really fun to do a letter craft as you introduce each letter.
 Create a creature or thing that matches the letter shape and sound to help move to the association stage of the learning.
 Here is a list of ideas- one for each letter.
-Look for a blog where I will show you how to create each of these along with giving you some other ideas.

 E- Electric eel